 If a friend or someone you know was sexually assaulted, they may experience a variety of reactions.
 For some, the impact of sexual assault can be immediate and short-term.
 For others, the effects can be long-lasting.
 Your friend may find it helpful to speak with a counselor about these how they are feeling.

 YOU CAN HELP:

 - Listen.
 A friend may confide in you ten minutes or ten years after the assault.
 At that time,it’s not about having all the answers or giving advice - focus on being an active listener.
 Allow the person to talk, but do not push for details.

 - Believe your friend.
 A survivor’s experiences are valid.
 Be sure your friend knows how much you support them.

-- Don't blame the survivor.
+- Don't blame your friend.
 No one deserves to be sexually assaulted.
 Avoid searching for things your friend should have done.
 Survivors often blame themselves and need to know it was not their fault.

-- Let the survivor control the situation.
+- Let you friend control the next steps.
 Let your friend determine the pace of healing.
-Help your friend understand the options available, and encourage your friend to keep their options open.
+Help them understand the options available, and allow your friend to keep their options open.
 Most important, allow your friend to make their own decisions.

 - Don't be afraid to ask for outside help.
 Your friend may need medical attention or counseling.
 Offer to help your friend access supportive services.
 Regardless of how much time has passed since the assault, the survivor can receive counseling and referrals from the Wellness Center.